Give working electronics to neighbors through community groups like Buy Nothing Kirkland, Nextdoor Kirkland, or FreeCycle.

 - Laptops, tablets, e-readers

-- Printers, copy machines, scanners
+- Printers, copy machines, scanners, fax machines

 - Handheld devices (in clear plastic bag): cellphones, PDAs, MP3 players, calculators